Lecture §

 - Conditioned Compensatory Response: a

-that is the opposite of the UR
+CR that is the opposite of the UR, helping to balance/correct for the US-UR reflex

 - Tolerance: A decrease in reaction to a drug such that larger doses are required to achieve the same effect